In the previous step, we learned about signing up and signing in.

-- Variable: Price of the item will be set at the point of check-out on the iPad Register (e.g. shipping costs, consultation fee).
+- Variable: Price of the item will be set upon checkout on the iPad Register (e.g. shipping costs, consultation fees etc).

-Product options that vary the product such as the size (small, medium, large), flavour (chocolate, buttered, plain), or colour (red, blue, white).
-If your product has variants, check ‘Has Variants’.
-Check out the infographic below for more info!
+Product options that vary the product such as the 'size' (small, medium, large), 'flavour' (chocolate, buttered, plain), or 'colour' (red, blue, white).
+If your product has variants, tick the ‘Variants’ box.
+Check out the infographic further below for more info!

 Check this box if you want to have the inventory level of your item tracked.

 - Quantity: Current stock level of product.